-Shell-shocked stock investors will search next week for calm to return to markets after the worst three weeks for stocks in 2 1/2 years.
+Shell-shocked stock investors will search this week for calm to return to markets after the worst three weeks for stocks in 2-1/2 years.

 With the blow from the August 5 U.S. credit rating downgrade behind them, investors will focus on the outlook for the U.S. economy as well as signs that European policymakers may be able to contain the euro zone debt crisis.

-  Widespread investor panic put the market on a roller-coaster ride this week, with steep losses followed by nearly-as-steep gains in high-volume trading.
+Widespread investor panic put the market on a roller-coaster ride last week, with steep losses followed by nearly-as-steep gains in high-volume trading.
 It was the busiest week for volume since October 2008.

 The move could set stocks up for a calmer week, especially if economic data shows the United States is not headed for another recession, strategists said.

 "Every bit of data that shows the economy not slipping into recession is going to be the basis for the market to begin to calm down in the weeks ahead," said Peter Cardillo, chief market economist at Rockwell Global Capital in New York.

 While Wall Street stocks ended higher on Friday, the market fell for the week.
 The Dow fell 1.5 percent and the Nasdaq lost 1 percent.
 The S&P 500 fell on 11 of the past 15 days, dropping 12.4 percent in three weeks.

 Housing and manufacturing reports are among indicators on tap, including the New York and Philadelphia Federal Reserve regional manufacturing surveys and existing home sales.